roberto/blog.robertosoares.me/source/_posts/2012-08-13-integrating-twitter-bootstrap-with-rails-smoothly.markdown

 [Twitter Bootstrap] is easly customizable through its [variables and mixins using LESS][variables].
 It can also be done with [bootstrap-sass] using the same names for [variables][bootstrap-sass-variables] and [mixins][bootstrap-sass-mixins].

-If there isn't time or need to spend customizing colors, fonts, etc, you can use a free theme from [Bootswatch].
-There some good options and [bootswatch-rails] makes this even easier if you are using [Sass].
+If there isn't time or the need to customizing colors, fonts, etc, you can use a free theme from [Bootswatch].
+There some good options and [bootswatch-rails] which makes it even easier if you are using [Sass].

 ## Form Builders